3D Engineered Models for Construction Introduction and Module Descriptions

 The Federal Highway Administration (FHWA) Every Day Counts (EDC) Initiative deploys market-ready technologies that shorten project delivery, improve quality and safety, and reduce congestion.

-Since lack of training is a barrier to the implementation of new technology, the FHWA's Office of Infrastructure Construction Management Team is offering a highly engaging Web-based training (WBT) on 3D Engineered Models for Construction, which is made up of four 120-minute modules.
-While all of the modules explore a new topic within 3D modeling, they are also designed with enough recurring content to serve as individual learning experiences.
+Since lack of training is a barrier to the implementation of new technology, the FHWA's Office of Infrastructure Construction Management Team developed highly engaging Web-based training (WBT) on 3D Engineered Models for Construction, which is made up of four modules.
+While all of the modules explore a new topic within 3D modeling, they are also designed with enough recurring content to serve as individual learning experiences

 Module 1: Introduction to 3D Engineered Models for Highway Transportation